FlexMeasures/flexmeasures/documentation/tut/toy-example-expanded.rst

 We hope this part of the tutorial shows how to incorporate a limited grid connection rather easily with FlexMeasures.
 There are more ways to model such settings, but this is a straightforward one.

-This tutorial showed the fastest way to a schedule.
-In :ref:`_tut_toy_schedule_process`, we'll go further into settings with more realistic ingredients: solar panels and a limited grid connection.
+This tutorial showed a quick way to add an inflexible load (like solar power) and a grid connection.
+In :ref:`tut_toy_schedule_process`, we'll turn to something different: the optimal timing of processes with fixed energy work and duration.